Hugo Award

-The Hugo Award is an annual literary award for the best science fiction or fantasy works and achievements of the previous year, given at the World Science Fiction Convention and chosen by its members.
-The Hugo is widely considered the premier award in science fiction.
+The Hugo Award is an annual literary award for the best science fiction or fantasy works and achievements of the previous year, given at the World Science Fiction Convention (Worldcon) and chosen by its members.
 The award is administered by the World Science Fiction Society.
 It is named after Hugo Gernsback, the founder of the pioneering science fiction magazine Amazing Stories.
 Hugos were first given in 1953, at the 11th World Science Fiction Convention, and have been awarded every year since 1955.
+In 2010, Wired called the Hugo "the premier award in the science fiction genre", while The Guardian has called it the most important science fiction award alongside the Nebula Award.

-The awards were originally given in seven categories.
-These categories have changed over the years, and the award is currently conferred in seventeen categories of written and dramatic works.
-The winners receive a trophy consisting of a stylized rocket ship on a base; the design of the trophy changes each year, though the rocket itself has been standardized since 1984.
-The Hugo Awards are considered "the premier award in the science fiction genre", and winners are often noted on book covers.
+The awards originally covered seven categories, but have expanded to seventeen categories of written and dramatic works over the years.
+The winners receive a trophy consisting of a stylized rocket ship on a base.
+The design of the trophy changes each year, though the rocket shape has been consistent since 1984.

-The 2022 awards were presented at the 80th Worldcon, "Chicon 8", in Chicago on September 4, 2022.
-The 2023 awards will be presented at the 81st Worldcon, "Chengdu Worldcon", in Chengdu, China on August 19, 2023.
+The 2025 awards were presented at the 83rd Worldcon, "Seattle Worldcon 2025", in the United States on August 16, 2025.
+The 2026 awards will be presented at the 84th Worldcon, "LAcon V", in Anaheim, California in the United States on August 30, 2026.

 Award

 The World Science Fiction Society (WSFS) gives out the Hugo Awards each year for the best science fiction or fantasy works and achievements of the previous year.
 The Hugos are widely considered the premier award in science fiction.
 The award is named after Hugo Gernsback, who founded the pioneering science fiction magazine Amazing Stories and who is considered one of the "fathers" of the science fiction genre.
-Works are eligible for an award if they were published in the prior calendar year, or translated into English in the prior calendar year.
-There are no written rules as to which works qualify as science fiction or fantasy, and the decision of eligibility in that regard is left up to the voters, rather than to the organizing committee.
-Hugo Award nominees and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
-The selection process is defined in the WSFS constitution as instant-runoff voting with six nominees per category, except in the case of a tie.
+Hugo Award finalists and winners are chosen by supporting or attending members of the annual World Science Fiction Convention, or Worldcon, and the presentation evening constitutes its central event.
 The awards are split over more than a dozen categories, and include both written and dramatic works.

-For each category of Hugo, the voter may rank "No Award" as one of their choices.
-Voters are instructed that they should do so if they feel that none of the nominees are worthy of the award, or if they feel the category should be abolished entirely.
-A vote for "No Award" other than as one's first choice signifies that the voter believes the nominees ranked higher than "No Award" are worthy of a Hugo in that category, while those ranked lower are not.